FebeianBELLO/coffee-sales-Analysis-using-Excel/README.md

 ### Analysis findings
--Some months consistently outperform others, indicating opportunities for targeted promotions during slow periods.
+- Some months consistently outperform others, indicating opportunities for targeted promotions during slow periods.
 - The analysis identified Steady growth in sales in 2021,with thw highst quantity sold in march 2021, or decline in sales and april 2021, major 4 types of coffee was ordered,total custmer that orederd for the year is   292 customers, while 106 customer ordered in march 2021 alone.
 - Some months like april 2019,febuary 2020, march 2021, march 2022, consistently outperform others, indicating opportunities for targeted promotions during slow periods.
 - Returning customers contribute to overall sales, although the higest buying customer are people who are  not loyal